creationix/js-git/README.md

 My main driving force is to build a programming environment to teach kids to program.
 It needs to run on the devices that the kids already have.
 There are a lot of youth who have access to tablets or Chromebooks, but have no way to program properly on them.
 I want to change this and give them the tools to eventually become professional programmers.

-### Current Status

-Thanks to my [kickstarter][], I've been working on js-git for almost two months.
-I'm just now starting to make real progress on the feature sets.

-I had spent the first few weeks analyzing the work that Chris Dickinson had already done.
-I designed a [stream system][] that's both lightweight and works great in both node.js and browser environments.
-I spent a day creating a module loader for chrome apps so I could use common.js style modules.
-There were [debates][] about how the project should be organized.
-Not to mention it's conference season and I've been traveling a bit.

-All of this took a lot of time and caused me to have a slower start than I anticipated.

-I am however, very optimistic about this next round of work.
-Things are moving very fast and I have a much better idea how I want to do things.
-In the last week alone I've created a node.js CLI tool complete with full cloning of any branch.

-I'm confident that given a second round of time, some amazing things will be finished and we'll finally have this amazing tool.

 #### JS-Git in a Chrome App

 One sample application that I'm using to test my code is known as [js-git-app][].

 ![JS-Git App](http://creationix.com/js-git-app.png)

-This app is still in the early stages, It's available in the Chrome [app store] to test on any device that has Chrome installed.
+This app is still in the early stages, It's available in the Chrome [app store][] to test on any device that has Chrome installed.

 #### JS-Git as a Node.JS CLI Tool